Renata Nagamine (Bahia)

 The notion of the ‘unwilling or unable state’ has recently lived through a renaissance in international law and international relations discourse.
 In this seminar, Paulina Starski sketched how this notion is employed, critically assessed how it fits into the scheme of existing international legal rules and highlighted its potential dangers.

-Markus Gunneflo (Lund) In Conversation with Dr Ntina Tzouvala (Melbourne)
+Markus Gunneflo (Lund) in Conversation with Ntina Tzouvala (Melbourne)

-This event will place Markus Gunneflo in conversation with the Laureate Program in International Law's Ntina Tzouvala to discuss his recently published book, Targeted Killing: A Legal and Political History, and its implications for international law and political discourse.
+This event placed Markus Gunneflo in conversation with the Laureate Program in International Law's Ntina Tzouvala to discuss his recently published book, Targeted Killing: A Legal and Political History, and its implications for international law and political discourse.

 During this seminar, Pål Wrange discussed the implications of the legal inequality between rebels, who can be criminally liable for actions in war under domestic law, and state actors, who have a monopoly on legitimate violence.
 He will examine the different options available to international humanitarian lawyers and the practical and theoretical implications of the current approach.

 In this seminar, Matilda Arvidsson revisited the occupation of Iraq in 2003–2004 to ask about the use of the 19th century Lieber Code during this time.
 Why did an antiquated American Civil War code resurface in the wake of the international armed conflict in Iraq, and to what effect?

 In this seminar, Scott Newton discussed the legal-institutional project of mature Stalinism and its post-liberal legality through a shared toolkit of legal concepts, processes and approaches with other 20th century post-liberal legalities.
 He argued that Stalinism stands as a monument to the Soviet legal imaginary in its radical scope and Promethean ambitions, notwithstanding its limitations and flaws.